jeremyaldama/deepseek-docker/README.md

 cd deepseek-docker
 docker-compose up -d
 ```
-## Now you can enter to your public-ip:3000 port and create an account to start using DeepSeek!
+### Now you can enter to http://public-ip:3000 port and create an account to start using DeepSeek!